Widow of Alexander Litvinenko says an expanded investigation would bring justice

-Lawyer Ben Emmerson, acting for Litvinenko’s widow Marina, told the hearing that Litvinenko was working for the British intelligence service MI6 and had been tasked by MI6 with working also for the Spanish intelligence service as it investigated Russian mafia activities in Spain.
+In that hearing, Emmerson said Litvinenko was working for the British intelligence service MI6 and had been tasked by MI6 with working also for the Spanish intelligence service as it investigated Russian mafia activities in Spain.

-While ill in hospital Litvinenko called Lugovoi about a planned trip together to Spain, a phone call that was witnessed by his wife, Emmerson said.
+While ill in the hospital, Litvinenko called Lugovoi about a planned trip together to Spain, a phone call that was witnessed by his wife, Emmerson said.

-The men were both to provide intelligence to the Spanish prosecutor investigating Russian mafia links to the Kremlin and to Putin, he said.
+The men were both to provide intelligence to the Spanish prosecutor investigating Russian mafia links to the Kremlin and to Putin, Emmerson said.

 In March, exiled Russian oligarch Boris Berezovsky was found dead in the United Kingdom, and his death was deemed “consistent with hanging” with no sign of a violent struggle, British investigators said.

 But the death of Berezovsky, 67, triggered speculation about the fate of a onetime tycoon known for his opposition to Putin.

 Berezovsky also blamed the Kremlin for the death of Litvinenko.
 For years, Berezovsky bankrolled the effort of Litvinenko’s widow to push for an inquest into her husband’s death.

 Last month, Edward Lucas, international editor of The Economist, told CNN’s Fareed Zakaria that Litvinenko was a former security official – akin to an FBI agent.